Garlic lovers rejoice! These chewy roasted garlic bagels get their flavor from a whole bulb of roasted garlic.

-This recipe takes just sliiiightly longer than its plain cousin only because you need some extra time to roast the garlic and toast the fennel.
+This recipe takes just sliiiightly longer than making plain bagels only because you need some extra time to roast the garlic and toast the fennel.

 Instead of 2-3 hours, anticipate closer to 3 (maybe 3½) hours.
 Most of that additional time isn't active, hands-on work, so it's still a great project for a slow morning or easy afternoon.